NREL/EnergyPlus/doc/src/docs/InputOutputReference/02-HVACTemplates.md

 ### HVACTemplate:System:UnitaryHeatPump:AirToAir

-This object simulates the system portion of an air to air direct-expansion unitary heat pump.
-Often a single HVACTemplate:Zone:Unitary object will be used with a single HVACTemplate:System:UnitaryHeatPump:AirToAir object to simulate single zone direct-expansion based heat pump systems.
-In addition, multiple HVACTemplate:Zone:Unitary objects may appear that all reference the same HVACTemplate:System:UnitaryHeatPump:AirToAir object in a multiple zone version.
-For a multizone system, only one zone is specified as the control zone.
-The model can simulate heat pumps seen in commercial buildings and split systems commonly seen in residential buildings.
+This object simulates the system portion of a constant volume air handler with a direct-expansion (DX) air-to-air heat pump and supplemental heating (electric, gas, or hot water).
+This system may serve one or more HVACTemplate:Zone:Unitary objects.
+If this system serves more than one zone, only one zone is specified as the control zone.
+Common names for this sytem type include packaged rooftop heat pumps commonly seen in commercial buildings and split system heat pumps commonly seen in residential buildings.

 #### Field: Name